 Faces of the American Dead in Vietnam: One Week’s Toll, June 1969

-In June 1969, LIFE magazine published a feature that today remains as moving and, in some quarters, as controversial as it was when it sparked debate and intensified a nation’s soul-searching 45 years ago.
+In June 1969, LIFE magazine published a feature that remains as moving and, in some quarters, as controversial as it was when it intensified a nation’s soul-searching 45 years ago.
 On the cover, a young man’s face — the very model of middle-America’s “boy next door” — along with 11 stark words: “The Faces of the American Dead in Vietnam: One Week’s Toll.”
-Inside, across 10 funereal pages, LIFE published picture after picture and name after name of 242 young men killed halfway around the world — in the words of the official announcement of their deaths — “in connection with the conflict in Vietnam.”
+Inside, across 10 funereal pages, LIFE published picture after picture and name after name of 242 young men killed in seven days halfway around the world “in connection with the conflict in Vietnam.”

 Here, LIFE.com republishes every picture and every name that originally appeared in that extraordinary 1969 feature.
 Below is the text, in full, that not only accompanied portraits of those killed, but also explained why LIFE chose to publish “One Week’s Dead” when it did — and in the manner that it did.

 From the June 27, 1969, issue of LIFE:

 The faces shown on the next pages are the faces of American men killed — in the words of the official announcement of their deaths — “in connection with the conflict in Vietnam.”
 The names, 242, of them, were released on May 28 through June 3 , a span of no special significance except that it includes Memorial Day.
 The numbers of the dead are average for any seven-day period during this stage of the war.